Araiba-Suhail/Heart_Disease_Prediction_Model.py/README.md

 Results
 Model Performance:
-The logistic regression model achieves accuracy (88.3 %) on the test set with a confusion matrix showing prediction performance.
+The logistic regression model achieves accuracy (88.3 %) on the test set with a confusion matrix showing true/false positives and negatives.

 Key Findings:
 1. Dataset contains 303 records with 14 features